bvgastel/clippy/README.md

 - `echo contents | clippy set` to **set the clipboard**;
 - `clippy notification [summary] [body]` to show a **notification**.
 - `clippy openurl [url]` to **open an URL in your default browser**.
+- `clippy command [command] [args]` to **execute a command on the desktop**, such as a dmenu session.
+It forwards stdin, stdout, stderr, and copies over the exit code.
+Terminal sizes etc are not copied over.

 # Set up for specific programs